mahjongg2/ZX81plus35/README.md

 I also designed a keyboard overlay for a keyboard with 40 6x6mm buttons mounted in a 1/10" raster.
 I designed a (single sided) keyboard PCB for it, but never tested it, as my protoype keyboard was simply build up on veroboard, Iḿ reasonably sure though that the keyboard PCB is compatible with rev 4.0, if I can find the old layout and check it for compatibility with Rev 4.0

-Will also try to find the keyboard overlay in 1:1 scale.